Introduction

 Understanding Node Roles

-- Control plane nodes: Run the API server, scheduler, controller manager, and etcd.
+A Kubernetes cluster consists of:- Control plane nodes: Run the API server, scheduler, controller manager, and etcd.
 These manage the cluster state.

 - Worker nodes: Run user workloads (pods).
 They run the Kubelet, container runtime, and kube-proxy.